Yang-Mills Theory and the $\mathcal{N}=2$ Spinning Path Integral: Interactions

 \section{Interactions}

-Let us now turn to the cubic interaction vertex in the space-time action, which should come from the pull-back of the world-line 3-point function to the supermoduli space $\mathcal{M}_3$.
-The introduction of the extra puncture on the world-line then naturally requires a $(0|-2)$-integral form (that is, with ghost number zero and total picture number -2) on $\mathcal{M}_3$ which is tantamount to a double picture changing, thus producing a 2-derivative interaction\footnote{Indeed, integration of a odd direction in $\mathcal{M}$ comes with an adjoint action of the supercharge on the vertex operator, see e.g. \cite{Cremonini:2025eds} for more details.}.
+Let us now turn to the cubic interaction vertex in the space-time action, which should come from the pull-back of the world line 3-point function to the supermoduli space $\mathcal{M}_3$ of the world line with $3$ punctures.
+The introduction of the extra puncture on the world line then naturally requires a $(0|-2)$-integral form.
+This is in complete analogy with string theory, where a 3-punctured sphere has no even moduli but two odd moduli corresponding to the two local SUSY transformations of the 3rd puncture that cannot be gauged away.
+The world line path integral then realizes the pull-back of the 3-point function to the moduli space $\mathcal{M}_3=\mathbb{R}^{(0|2)}$.
+Integration over the 2 odd moduli is then tantamount to a double picture changing, thus producing a 2-derivative interaction\footnote{Indeed, as in string theory, integration of an odd direction in $\mathcal{M}$ comes with an adjoint action of the supercharge on the vertex operator, see e.g. \cite{Cremonini:2025eds} for more details.}.
 This is expected for a theory of gravity, familiar from the $\mathcal{N}=(1,1)$ world sheet of the closed string, but not for Yang-Mills theory.
-We therefore introduce a $(0|1)$-dimensional subspace that is identified via its Poincar\'e dual $Y$, thus \virgolette trivialising'' one of the two odd moduli we integrate over.\footnote{A related construction was proposed in \cite{Berkovits:1993xq,Berkovits:1994vy} by embedding the $\mathcal{N}=1$ string in a twisted $\mathcal{N}=2$ theory.} If we denote by $i: \mathcal{M}^{(0|1)} \hookrightarrow \mathcal{M}^{(0|2)}$ the embedding of the $(0|1)$-dimensional subspace in the moduli space $\mathcal{M}^{(0|2)}$, we can formally write
+We therefore introduce a $(0|1)$-dimensional subspace that is identified via its Poincar\'e dual $Y$, thus \virgolette trivialising'' one of the two odd moduli we integrate over.\footnote{A related construction was proposed in \cite{Berkovits:1993xq,Berkovits:1994vy} by embedding the $\mathcal{N}=1$ string in a twisted $\mathcal{N}=2$ theory (see also \cite{Ohmori:2013zla}), where, however, the chain map property was not enforced, off shell, on the matter sector.} If we denote by $i: \mathcal{M}^{(0|1)} \hookrightarrow \mathcal{M}^{(0|2)}$ the embedding of the $(0|1)$-dimensional subspace in the moduli space $\mathcal{M}^{(0|2)}$, we can formally write

 where $i^* \omega$ is an integral form on the subspace.
-If we denote the coordinates corresponding to the two odd moduli by $\eta$ and $\bar \eta$, and we want to trivialise, for example, the modulus given by the $\eta$ coordinate, we can choose the representative $Y = \eta \delta ( d \eta )$.
+If we denote the coordinates corresponding to the two odd moduli by $\eta$ and $\bar \eta$, and we want to trivialise, for example, the $\eta$-dependence of the world line correlation function $\omega$, we can choose the Poincar\'e dual $Y = \eta \delta ( d \eta )$.
+While it is clear that insertion of $\eta$ eliminates the $\eta$-dependence of the superfield $\omega$, the appearance of $\delta(\mathrm{d}(\eta))$ may require some motivation: integration over $\mathrm{d}(\mathrm{d}\eta)$ is introduced to cancel the Jacobian for the change of variables form the world line gravitino $\chi$ to the the odd modulus $\eta$ after gauge fixing, i.e.

+Then $\mathrm{d}\eta$ is the Faddeev-Popov ghost introduced to cancel this Jacobian and thus ensures independence of the choice of gauge fixing.
+In the present example, since we do not integrate over the $\eta$-direction of the moduli space, we set $\mathrm{d}\eta$ to zero with an extra delta function in $Y$.
 Thus, the cubic term is of the form